 Things to do in Sioux Falls

 No group visits Sioux Falls without exploring these attractions.
 One of these is Falls Park, which is among the first Native American settlements in the Midwest.
-Totaling 123 acres, Falls Park features walking trails, a horse barn, and historical ruins.
+Totaling 123 acres, Falls Park features walking trails, Stockyards Ag Experience in an old horse barn and a farmer’s mill.
 During your walk along the trail, see how many of the park’s permanent sculptures you can spot, then dine at the cozy Falls Overlook Café.
 Outdoor enthusiasts will also want to visit the Great Plains Zoo & Delbridge Museum of Natural History for a look at nature’s captivating wildlife.
-Adventure to five large exhibits and view over 1,000 animals, such as snow monkeys, lions, zebras, tigers, giraffes, flamingos, and bears.
+Adventure to five large exhibits and view over 1,000 animals, such as snow monkeys, lions, zebras, tigers, giraffes, flamingos and bears.
 The museum houses the remains of about 150 animals and tells the story of their evolution through interesting dioramas.
 The action never stops when you continue the trip to Wild Water West.
-All you need at this top-ranked water attraction is one pass to get you on water slides, the lazy river, mini-cart, and go-karts.
+All you need at this top-ranked water attraction is one pass to get you on water slides, the lazy river, mini-cart and go-karts.

 As you peruse the city’s outdoor venues, visit Downtown Sioux Falls – SculptureWalk.
 This area houses a plethora of stores and local restaurants.
-But unlike other shopping districts, Downtown Sioux Falls boasts a magnificent sculpture collection, the largest collection of this kind in the nation.
+But unlike other shopping districts, Downtown Sioux Falls boasts a magnificent sculpture collection including the new and Arc of Dreams, the largest collection of this kind in the nation.
 Then, revel in live performances at the Washington Pavilion.
 This vibrant performing arts center combines learning and entertainment with more than 100 interactive exhibitions and a grand theater.

 PBR has established events that sell out everywhere from Madison Square Garden in New York City to The Pond in Anaheim California and points in between.
 The PBR event in Sioux Falls South Dakota has the honorable distinction of being the fastest event to reach a sell-out, a monumental accomplishment for our first time ever in the market.
 Our success would not have been possible without the support of community leaders, the Sioux Falls Convention and Visitor Bureau and the venue staff who embraced the event and made it their own.